Ab98du/alx-low_level_programming/0x01-variables_if_else_while/README.md

- different combinations of two digits
+rints all possible combinations of two two-digit num